huynhli/Fish-napping/README.md

 # Fish-napping
-An endless side-scroller where you capture fish and bring them home.
+An side-scroller where you capture fish and bring them home.

 History